azmok/autoloader.selfImplementation/README.md

 # autoloader.selfImplementation
 Self-implementation of composer's autoloading system.
-For practical purpose to understand it under the hood.
+For my practical purpose to understand it and its process under the hood.